jlreiter/Indishell/README.md

 ![Wget](/images/Selection_071.png)

-And run into no issues with priviledges, compiler errors, or anything.
+And run into no issues with privileges, compiler errors, or anything.
 Quick and easy.

 ## Final Comments